snowflakedb/snowflake-sqlalchemy/DESCRIPTION.md

   - **Breaking change**: drop SQLAlchemy 1.4 support.
 The dialect now requires `SQLAlchemy>=2.0.0`.
 Users still on SQLAlchemy 1.4 should pin to `snowflake-sqlalchemy<2.0.0`.
   - **Breaking change**: update supported Python versions to `>=3.9, <=3.14`.
   - Fix `regexp_match` and `regexp_replace` flags rendered as bound parameters instead of literal strings ([#SNOW-3573046](https://github.com/snowflakedb/snowflake-sqlalchemy)).
 Flags passed to `ColumnElement.regexp_match(..., flags=...)` and `ColumnElement.regexp_replace(..., flags=...)` were processed through the standard parameter pipeline, producing incorrect SQL.
 Flags are now rendered as inline string literals, matching Snowflake's expected `REGEXP_LIKE(col, pattern, 'i')` / `REGEXP_REPLACE(col, pattern, replacement, 'i')` syntax.
+  - Add stale workflow for monitoring, commenting on, and closing stale PRs and issues.
+The new workflow will work on the newly created issues and PRs (for some time in dry-run mode; after validating its work it will be enabled), and the old ones will be addressed manually case by case.

 # Release Notes